Mint vs Arch - Which one is choose? Key differences

 ✔️ Lightweight by Design

-Starts with a minimal base — excellent performance and system efficiency.
+Minimal base system delivers excellent performance and efficiency.

 ✔️ Arch Wiki Documentation

-Ideal for users who want to understand and control every aspect of their system setup.
+Ideal for users who want to understand system components, dependencies, and configuration choices.

-You choose the init system, bootloader, file system, desktop environment, and every system component.
+Freedom to choose init system components, bootloader, file system, desktop environment, and system services.

 Cons of Arch Linux